sticeran/PrioritizingDocumentationEffort/README.md

-# The replication toolkit for the paper "Prioritizing documentation effort: Can we do it simpler but better?"
+# The data sets, scripts and appendix for the paper "Prioritizing code documentation effort: Can we do it simpler but better?"

-## Titile: Prioritizing documentation effort: Can we do it simpler but better?
+## Titile: Prioritizing code documentation effort: Can we do it simpler but better?

 Our work studies the effectiveness of the supervised artiﬁcial neural network (ANN) approach and the unsupervised PageRank approach for prioritizing documentation effort.